Course Progression Policy

 • they maintain attendance for face-to-face and online classes that will give themselves every opportunity to meet the learning outcomes of the subject;

-• they satisfy the mandatory attendance requirement prescribed in the subject handout.
+• they satisfy the mandatory attendance requirement prescribed in the unit or subject outline.

 Course Level

-Coursework students are expected to make satisfactory academic progress for each semester of their enrolment.
+Coursework students are expected to make satisfactory academic progress for each teaching period of their enrolment.
 Satisfactory course progress includes:

-• successful completion of at least 50% of attempted subjects/units per semester (except for students currently on an Academic Progress Intervention Strategy who must successfully complete more than 50% of attempted subjects or units);
+• successful completion of at least 50% of attempted units or subjects per semester (except for students currently on an Academic Progress Intervention Strategy who must successfully complete more than 50% of attempted subjects or units);

-• successful completion of core subjects or units on the first or second attempt (that is, no subject or unit failed more than once);
+• successful completion of core units or subjects on the first or second attempt (that is, no unit or subject failed more than once);

-• attendance for face-to-face and online classes as outlined above;
+• attendance at and engagement in learning activities via face-to-face and online classes as outlined above;

-• following the course structure, including the pre-requisites, specialisation requirements, and any other requirements as outlined in the Course Handbook or course guidelines.
+• following the course progression rules, including the pre-requisites, specialisation requirements, and any other requirements as outlined in the Course Handbook or course guidelines.

 A student at risk of failing to maintain satisfactory course progress is one who:

-• fails more than 50% of attempted subjects or units per semester.
+• fails more than 50% of attempted units or subjects per semester.

-• has failed a core unit on their first attempt (HE only).
+• has failed a core unit or subject at their first attempt (HE only).

 • does not maintain attendance for face-to-face and online classes where prescribed.